rodgerswambua/OriginalBTS/README.md

 #ORIGINAL README#
-this is the original readme file
+this is the original readme file and then edit